 -

-In order to ensure balance and fairness, all nominations submitted for jury consideration include the same basic elements: nomination form, supporting letter and biography.
-Therefore, additional letters of support are not required and will not be submitted to the juries.
+Additional letters of support are not required and will not be submitted to the juries.

 Submissions provided in both official languages (English and French) are greatly appreciated.